 It turns out that’s unconstitutional.
 So said the Ninth Circuit on September 25, 2015 in a case called Hinojosa v.
 Davey [803 F.3d 412 (9th Cir.
 2015), petition for cert. filed].
 The court explained that prior to the 2010 amendments, a potential criminal defendant would know that his sentence exposure was the statutory max term, minus one-to-one credit for time in general population, or three-to-one credit for SHU time.
-And he had a ...
+And he had a constitutional right to ...

 A Tennessee appellate court held the sheriff of Marshall County had willfully denied access to public records requested by PLN.
 Consequently, the plaintiff was entitled to attorney fees after filing a lawsuit to compel production of the records.

 In February 2014, PLN managing editor Alex Friedmann requested various policies and contracts, including policies related to prisoners’ medical care and the telephone contract, from the Marshall County jail.
 The sheriff refused to produce the records unless Friedmann appeared at the jail in person, which was not required under Tennessee’s public records law.
 After repeated delays, Friedmann retained counsel and filed suit in chancery court.